Christian Yelich Player Props: Brewers vs. Phillies

-The Milwaukee Brewers, including Christian Yelich and his .571 slugging percentage over his past 10 games, take on starter Cristopher Sanchez and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.
+On Thursday, Christian Yelich (.311 on-base percentage in past 10 games, 58 points below season-long percentage) and the Milwaukee Brewers play the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 12:35 PM ET.

-He had a hitless showing in his last game (0-for-4 with an RBI) against the Phillies.
+He had a one-hit showing in his previous game (1-for-5) against the Phillies.

 Christian Yelich Game Info & Props vs. the Phillies